Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/apply-sensitivity-label-automatically.md

 ### <a name="configuring-trainable-classifiers-for-a-label"></a>Configuration des classifieurs pouvant être formés pour une étiquette

-Si vous utilisez cette option avec Microsoft 365 Apps pour Windows version 2106 ou inférieure, ou Microsoft 365 Apps pour Mac version 16.50 ou inférieure, assurez-vous que vous avez publié dans votre locataire au moins une autre étiquette de sensibilité configurée pour l'étiquetage automatique et l'[option des types d'informations sensibles](#configuring-sensitive-info-types-for-a-label).
-Cette exigence n’est pas nécessaire lorsque vous utilisez des versions ultérieures sur ces plateformes.
+If you use this option with Microsoft 365 Apps for Windows version 2106 or lower, or Microsoft 365 Apps for Mac version 16.50 or lower, make sure you've published in your tenant at least one other sensitivity label that's configured for auto-labeling and the [sensitive info types option](#configuring-sensitive-info-types-for-a-label).
+This requirement isn't necessary when you use later versions on these platforms.

 Lorsque vous sélectionnez l’option **Classifieurs pouvant être formés**, sélectionnez un ou plusieurs classifieurs pouvant être formés ou personnalisés :